Looking for something? Search Away?

 Tattoos of the Future

 There is plenty of evidence to suggest that tattooing will evolve into body art and make-up on larger parts of the body.
 Even science fiction books predict the rise of tattoo equipment as a fashion statement.
-With such progress made in the laser tattoo removal of unwanted tattoos, more people are choosing to make the commitment to these personal symbols.
+With such progress made in the laser tattoo removal of unwanted tattoos, more people are choosing to commit these personal symbols.